 An unrecognized tax benefit should be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward if such carryforward would offset the disallowance of the tax position.
-As a result of the Company's utilization of its federal net operating loss carryforward and a material amount of state net operating loss carryforwards, the Company reclassified \$0.4 million and \$8.0 million of unrecognized tax benefits from deferred tax assets to long-term liabilities in the years ended December 31, 2022 and 2021, respectively.
+As a result of the Company's utilization of its federal net operating loss carryforward and a material amount of state net operating loss carryforwards, the Company reclassified \$0.4 million of unrecognized tax benefits from deferred tax assets to long-term liabilities in the year ended December 31, 2022.
 Further, for the year ended December 31, 2021, the Company reclassified \$0.5 million, representing the federal benefit of state unrecognized tax benefits, in the tabular rollforward from unrecognized tax benefits to deferred tax assets.